gurditsingh/hydeout/_posts/test.md

 	 When the data is ready for complex analysis, dedicated SQL pool uses PolyBase to query the big data stores.
 PolyBase uses standard T-SQL queries to bring the data into dedicated SQL pool (formerly SQL DW) tables.

 	 Dedicated SQL pool (formerly SQL DW) stores data in relational tables with columnar storage.
 This format significantly reduces the data storage costs, and improves query performance.
 Once data is stored, you can run analytics at massive scale.

+you can query

- - **Sql On-Demand Pool** Sql On-Demand or Serverless SQL pool is serverless, hence there's no infrastructure to setup or clusters to maintain.
+ - **Sql On-Demand Pool -** Sql On-Demand or Serverless SQL pool is serverless, hence there's no infrastructure to setup or clusters to maintain.
 A default endpoint for this service is provided within every Azure Synapse workspace, so you can start querying data as soon as the workspace is created.

 	There is no charge for resources reserved, you are only being charged for the data processed by queries you run, hence this model is a true pay-per-use model.